 This is where you could stop.
 Because you’ll see that both tasks are assigned and your resource is aware of their schedule.
 But what if you want to prioritize tasks?
 Or make it clear that one doesn’t require as much effort as the other.

-That’s where utilization comes in.
+That’s where task utilization comes in.

-3. Adjust the utilization for the task.
+3. Adjust the Utilization for the Task.

 Your utilization graph is a small bar chart above your resource’s assigned tasks.
 And it shows the percentage that your resource is being used.
 Typically, for human resources, you should aim for about 80% to avoid burnout.

-For example, here Derrick Rose’s tasks overlap, putting him at a 200% utilization.
 However, if one of those tasks requires less effort or you want to prioritize it, then you can manually change the utilization by clicking on the task.
 Adjust the utilization based upon the effort needed for each task, for example one task could be 20% while the other is at 60%.
 Click “save” and that’s that.

 Once you adjust the utilization, you’ll also notice that the bar chart above changes to correspond with the update, both in color and percentage-wise.
 This can be seen below.